 We use a minimax entropy learning framework for automatically adding the horizontal constraints to the model during learning.
 The algorithm first gathers feature statistics M_f across a set of aerial images.
 For clarity we will use the term "relationship statistic" to mean feature statistic for the remainder of the paper.
 For example, a relationship statistic could be the distribution of the relative scale between every pair of cars in every image in our training set.
 The responses for each relationship statistic (e.g. relative scale between cars, relative position between roofs, etc.) are then modeled by a continuous parameterized distribution or just as 1-D histograms.
 We assume we can draw samples from our current model, which begins as just the hierarchy of object groups with no constraints.
 These samples will be aerial images themselves.
-We can gather the same relationship statistics M_p across our sampled images, again using the example of measuring the relative scale between every pair of cars in every image we sampled.
-We find the statistic r_i that differs the most between M_f and M_p , thus indicating its importance.
+We can gather the same relationship statistics M_p across our sampled images, again using the example of measuring the relative scale between M_f and M_p , thus indicating its importance.
 We add this constraint to our model and then repeat the procedure until no more relationship statistics differ significantly.
 By the end of this process, the most important relationship statistics over samples from our model will match the most important relationship statistics over true aerial images.
-Figure 3 visualizes this process, and the results of learning the model are presented in Sect.
-6.
+Figure 3 visualizes this process, and the results of learning the model are presented in Section 6.